 *Please refer to the membership categories for eligibility.

 - Letters of Intent (LOI) should concisely explain how the proposed research supports pharmacy practitioners and advances hematology/oncology pharmacy to optimize the care of individuals affected by cancer.

-- The LOIs will be reviewed by members of the HOPA Grant Reviewers Committee and a decision regarding acceptance for development into a full grant proposal will be sent in late July.
+- The LOIs will be reviewed by members of the HOPA Grant Reviewers Committee and a decision regarding acceptance for development into a full grant proposal will be sent to applicants.
 Concepts presented in the LOI that do not address stated objectives and/or criteria of the request for applications (RFA) will be returned with a letter of explanation and not considered further.

-- The announcement of the awards will occur in December 2018.
-All applicants will receive written feedback regarding review of their application.
+- All applicants will receive written feedback regarding review of their application.

 - Click here for the Letter of Intent (LOI) format details.

 - Click here for the full proposal format details.